terok_sandbox

 validate_gate_fn:

-project uses the same gate with a different upstream.
+scope uses the same gate with a different upstream.
 Injected by

 the orchestration layer; omitted for standalone use.

-Source code in src/terok_sandbox/git_gate.py
+Source code in src/terok_sandbox/gate/mirror.py

 sync(branches=None, force_reinit=False)